nutaalaibekov/webParser/README.md

 2. Store fetched json in DB
 3. Parse webpages using keys.
 4. Parse webpages in multiple threads.
-5. API for getting parsed data
+5. REST API for getting parsed data
-6. API for adding new pages to parse
+6. REST API for adding new pages to parse